NavigationContentFooter

 When and why do I need an SSL/TLS certificate for Edge Services?

-When you enable Edge Services, initially your origin’s content is served through the standard Edge Services endpoint, e.g. https://pipeline-id-or-bucket-name.svc.edge.scw.cloud.
+When you create an Edge Services pipeline, initially your origin’s content is served through the standard Edge Services endpoint, e.g. https://pipeline-id-or-bucket-name.svc.edge.scw.cloud.
 Scaleway’s own SSL/TLS certificate, which covers this subdomain, is used to establish the encrypted connection between client and host.
 If you do not want to customize the standard Edge Services endpoint, you do not need to worry about creating SSL/TLS certificates.

 However, if you choose to customize your Edge Services endpoint with your own subdomain, Scaleway’s own SSL/TLS certificate can no longer be used to establish encrypted connections to your subdomain.
 Client connections are now initially going to a different domain which needs to be “guaranteed” by its own certificate (despite the CNAME record for the subdomain pointing to the Scaleway endpoint).